kambojankit/kambojankit.github.io/README.md

 New blog posts can be created by adding a new markdown file in \_posts directory in format 'yyyy-mm-dd-name-of-file.md' This will publish the blog to the website.

+## Updating profile information

+    + Go to \_config.yml, and update the required information.

 ## Adding Training Content

 To add new training content add to one of the provided modules: